 The next step is for me to come up with a design, which I present to you and together we tweak until you are 100% happy with it.
 Only then, and this process can take as long as necessary to ensure you are satisfied, will I start making.

 Timescales and prices are discussed during the initial consultation and a 50% deposit is required at design stage, with the remainder to be paid by an agreed date.
 I continue to work closely with the client, keeping them updated of the process and taking photos of the work as it evolves.

-The finished piece comes giftboxed and hallmarked, with the offer of a yearly 'spruce up' service of a thorough clean and polish.
+The finished piece will come giftboxed and hallmarked, with the offer of a yearly 'spruce up' service of a thorough clean and polish.

-Please feel free to contact me with ideas for a no obligation chat about any commissions you may be considering.
+Please feel free to contact me for a no obligation chat about any commissions you may be considering.

 “I am so pleased with it - You are such a talented lady.”

 "I came for the top quality and innovative silversmithing and stayed for the customer service"